limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Afterthought

-This was an excellent opportunity to explore [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) and [Node.js](https://en.wikipedia.org/wiki/Node.js) both I've heard many good things but never really got the chance to dig deeper until now.
+This was the perfect opportunity to explore [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) and [Node.js](https://en.wikipedia.org/wiki/Node.js).
+I've heard positive reviews from the **webdev** community (not that I'm using them professionally) but never got the chance to dig deeper until now.

 I rate this VM highly educational and fun.